varunkrishnan1/User-Select-bg-color/README.md

 - `home.html`: The main home page where the color selection functionality is implemented.
 - `index.html`: (Presumed to be a landing or initial page, not directly modified in this task)
 - `login.html`: (Presumed to be a login page, not directly modified in this task)
-- `script.js`: Contains the JavaScript logic for user login/registration (sessionStorage), background color change, and persistence (localStorage).
+- `script.js`: Contains the JavaScript logic for user login/registration (sessionStorage), background color change, and persistence (sessionStorage).
 - `style.css`: Custom CSS for styling the pages.
 - `assets/`: Directory containing images (`bg.jpg`, `bg1.jpg`).